-The steps below outline the process that you as a teacher will follow to identify pupils with SEN.
+The steps below outlines the process that you as a teacher will follow to identify pupils with SEN.

-Any child who gives you a concern whether it is due to a lack of academic progress, development or social need will be noted and dated on the child's records.
+- Any child who gives you a concern whether it is due to a lack of academic progress, development or social need will be noted and dated on the child's records on ScholarPack.
 This is referred to as a 'short note' in the SEND CoP.
-It is imperative that your initial concern is logged and dated.
-We use a 'chronology of support and involvement' log (Pupil Progress, Parents Evening targets, discussion with SENCO and parents - recorded on CPOMS).
-Inform

-- SENCO of your concern within 2 working days on (If there is a child protection issue then our school's safeguarding procedures MUST be followed) - 2.
-If a parent or pupil also raises a concern, this must be taken seriously, and we must listen to these concerns.
+It is imperative that your initial concern is logged and dated on our 'Initial cause for concern/At a Glance' record sheet (see appendix) and given to the SENCo.
+Inform the SENCo of your concern within 2 working days.
+(If there is a child protection issue then our school's safeguarding procedures MUST be followed) - If a parent or pupil also raises a concern, this must be taken seriously, and we must listen to these concerns.
 These will be noted and dated on the child's records, as above.
-Again, inform SENCO of their concern within 2 working days and log as above.
+Again, inform the SENCo of their concern within 2 working days and log as above.
 (If there is a child protection issue then our school's safeguarding procedures MUST be followed) - 3.
 N.B.
 At this point the child is not regarded as having SEN. How well the child responds or otherwise to the adjustments will determine if s/he has SEN. - 4.
-Class Teacher will discuss the concerns informally with the parent and gather information about what the possible barrier to learning is.
+The class teacher will discuss the concerns informally with the parent and gather information about what the possible barrier to learning is.
 Our SENCo will support you, if required.
-You will make any reasonable adjustments to your teaching that are required and report at the next pupil progress meeting on the impact of your adjustments (or at the next agreed time this will be a maximum period of one term). - 6.21 Persistent disruptive or withdrawn behaviours do not necessarily mean that the child has SEN. Where there are concerns this needs to be logged and an assessment made by the class teacher, supported by the SENCo, if required.
+You will make any reasonable adjustments to your teaching that are required and report at the next pupil progress meeting on the impact of your adjustments (or at the next agreed time this will be a maximum period of one term).
+This is to be recorded on our 'Initial cause for concern/At a Glance' record sheet (see appendix) and given to the SENCo.

+6.21 Persistent disruptive or withdrawn behaviours do not necessarily mean that the child has SEN. Where there are concerns this needs to be logged and an assessment made by the class teacher, supported by the SENCo, if required.
 This is to determine whether there are any causal factors such as unidentified learning difficulties, difficulties with communication or mental health issues.